gurinina/2025_IntroR_and_RStudio/lessons/05-introR_packages.md

 # Packages and libraries

-## Learning Objectives

-* Demonstrate how to install a package and load a library

-* Find functions specific to a package

 ## Packages and Libraries

 **Packages** are collections of R functions, data, and compiled code in a well-defined format, created to add specific functionality.